-Table 4.2 on the facing page, lists the default settings for each event.
+Table 4.2 below , lists the default settings for each event.

 - Internal delay is factory set and not adjustable.
 It is the time delay after event trigger that notification is sent. - Default delay may or may not be adjustable and is added to the internal delay of event notification. - Type may be adjustable or may be fixed.